-The superintendent/designee will establish programs and procedures as mandated by and in accordance with Federal Motor Carrier Safety Administration (FMCSA) and U.S. Department of Transportation (DOT) controlled substances and alcohol testing rules.
+The superintendent/designee will establish programs and procedures as mandated by and in accordance with Federal Motor Carrier Safety Administration (FMCSA) and U.S. Department of Transportation (DOT) controlled substances, including marijuana (cannabis) and alcohol testing rules.

 - Prohibited Conduct – The following alcohol and controlled substance-related activities are prohibited by the district for employees who operate commercial motor vehicles (CMVs) and are required to possess a commercial driver’s license (CDL) as part of their job responsibilities (“drivers”):

 a.
-Reporting for duty or remaining on duty to perform safety-sensitive functions while having an alcohol concentration of 0.04 or greater.
+Reporting for duty or remaining on duty to perform safety-sensitive functions while having an alcohol concentration in excess of the standard set by the FMCSA.

 b.
 Being on duty or operating a commercial motor vehicle while in possession of alcohol or controlled substances in any amount.

 d.
-Consuming alcohol within four (4) hours prior to reporting for duty to perform safety-sensitive functions.
+Using alcohol within four (4) hours prior to reporting for duty to perform safety-sensitive functions.

 e.
-Consuming alcohol within eight (8) hours following an accident or prior to undergoing a post-accident alcohol test, whichever occurs first.
+Using alcohol within eight (8) hours following an accident or prior to undergoing a post-accident alcohol test, whichever occurs first.

 f.
 Refusing to submit to a post-accident, random, reasonable suspicion, return to duty or follow-up test for alcohol or controlled substances required by these procedures or by FMCSA regulations.